-North West currently has two Share option plan designs in place.
+North West currently has two share option plan designs in place.
 The Original Option Plan was implemented in 2009, and options were granted in 2009 and 2010 under this plan.
-Options granted under the Original Option Plan to North West executives are time vested awards that vest one-third per year at the end of years three, four and five, with expiry of options at the end of year 10.
+Options granted under the Original Option Plan to North West executives are time vested awards that vest one-third per year at the end of years three, four and five, with expiry of options at the end of year ten.
 The purpose of this plan was to promote long-term shareholder value creation by fostering greater alignment of interests between the executives and Shareholders of North West.

+The delivery of top-quartile total returns through an equal emphasis on growth and dividend yield is a key long-term objective of North West.
 In June, 2011 the Shareholders approved an Amended and Restated Option Plan to include a partially declining strike price option for Canadian executives with a seven year term.
-This feature was added to recognize that a significant portion of North West's long-term total return to Shareholders will continue to depend on its dividend performance and that this element should accordingly be part of the long-term incentive award to North West executives.
+This feature was added to recognize that a significant portion of North West's long-term total return to Shareholders will continue to depend on its dividend performance in addition to growth, and that this element should accordingly be part of the long-term incentive award to North West executives.
 Apart from this feature, the purpose of this Amended and Restated Option Plan is similar to that of the Original Option Plan, namely: